 The Caps have had some great wingers in their time.
 Some are Hall of Famers, some are team record setters while others are current superstars.
 In compiling and grading this list I weighed heavily the amount of time spent with the team as well as each player’s statistics.
 I also included fan appreciation and importance to the team as a whole.
-Enjoy.
+Enjoy this list of the best Washington Capitals wingers of all time.

 Craig makes this list based not only for his play on the ice but also for his contributions to the team that eclipsed his hockey skill.
 He came to the Caps from the Canadiens in the same deal that brought Rod Langway.
 Since 1990 he has performed the color commentary duties for HTS/Comcast Sportsnet.
 Every Cap fan in the D.C. area is familiar with his voice and his trademark style and phrases, especially his “stop it there” when breaking down video playback.
 He is also an alumni event regular.
 In 428 games as a Cap he scored 110 goals and added 173 assists.